rtilikay/Fiora-The-Explorer/README.md

 # Fiora The Explorer
 This is a full Java game that Jonah Haber and I made in Grade 10 (2013).
+The game is targeted towards young children and is intended to help them learn French.

+##Installation
+To install the game, run setup.exe.
+If you would like to run the game without installing it, run FioraTheExplorer.jar.

 ##Contents:
 Included are the source files, the executable jar and the setup files, as well as a few other elements used in creating the game.